jdoleary/Spellmasons/docs/TasksCurrent.md

 # Today
+- bug: displaceX5 + vortex made me get stuck in a wall
+- bug: Bleed can do decimal damage, should be whole
 - Expanding should take longer to return to base mana like resurrect and summon decoy do
 - Find a way to make randomness fixed (like in spell "Displace" so that it doesn't get different random results on other people's screens and so that it wont change after another player casts)